linnelab/datacamp_data_analysis_with_R/2_5_windows_function.md

-# Lesson 3 : Data Manipulation with dplyr
+# Lesson 2 : Introduction to the Tidyverse and dplyr

-## 3-4.
+## 2-5.
 Windows Function

 * __Compare consecutive steps__ :
   * use verb **`lag()`** function.